f5devcentral/access-labs/class1/module1/lab01.rst

       In order for the BIG-IP to be configured as a SAML IdP you must define the Identity provider and bind it with a SAML Service Provider.
 This object contains the settings required to configure BIG-IP as a SAML SP.
 For more information on SAML and uses with BIG-IP consider taking the Federation lab.

       ..
-Note::  You can export the Metadate of the SAML IdP in this menu by clicking the SAML IdP and clicking the Export Metadata button.
-With will output an XML file that you can use to upload in to a SAML Service Provider with all the IdP setting particular to this IdP.
+Note::  You can export the Metadata of the SAML IdP in this menu by clicking the SAML IdP and clicking the Export Metadata button.
+It will output an XML file that you can use to upload in to a SAML Service Provider with all the IdP setting particular to this IdP.

 **SP-initiated federation with BIG-IP APM**